mapbender/mapbender-documentation/en/functions/search/search_router.rst

 .. code-block:: yaml

    target: map                                               # ID map element
    asDialog: true                                            # true: results in dialog box
    timeoutFactor:  3                                         # timeout factor (multiplied by autocomplete deceleration) to prevent autocorrect after a search has been started
    height: 500                                               # height of dialog
    width: 700                                                # width of dialog
    routes:                                                   # collection of search routes
        demo_polygon:                                         # machine-readable name
       class: Mapbender\CoreBundle\Component\SQLSearchEngine  # path to used search engine
       class_options:                                         # options passed to the search engine
-          connection: digi_suche       # search_db  # DBAL connection name, ~ for default
+          connection: digi_suche                             # search_db, DBAL connection name, ~ for default
           relation: polygons
           attributes:
               - gid                                          # list of columns, expressions are possible
               - name
               - type
           geometry_attribute: geom                           # name of the geometry column, attention: projection needs to match with the projection of the map element
       form:                                                  # declaration of the search form
           name:                                              # field name, column name
               type: text                                     # input field, normally text or numbers
               options:                                       # declaration of the input field
                   required: false                            # HTML5, required attributes
                   label: Name                                # custom label, otherwise field name used
                   attr:                                      # HTML5, required attributes
                       data-autocomplete: on                  # attribute to activate autocomplete
                       data-autocomplete-distinct: on         # attribute to activate distinct autocomplete
                       data-autocomplete-using: type          # autocomplete, list of input fields (with comma seperated), WHERE input
               compare: ilike                                 # see section 'comparison mode' on this page
           type:
               type: choice
               options: